vyca2017/content/content/reference/functions/overview.md

   - functions
 related:
   further:
-    - uh8shohxie
-    - ol0yuoz6go
   more:
-    - saigai7cha
-    - dah6aifoce
-    - soiyaquah7
 ---

 # Functions

 The business logic of any application is usually what accounts for its real value.
-*Graphcool Functions* follows an **event-driven** concept that allows you to use functions as building blocks for the business logic needed for your app.
+**Graphcool Functions** follows an **event-driven** concept that allows you to use functions as building blocks to get full control for the business logic needed for your individual use case.

-You define functions by providing an **inline Javascript code** or a **webhook URL** to code hosted at platforms like AWS Lambda, Microsoft Azure, Google Cloud Functions or even to a self-hosted endpoint.
-This way you are in control of both the business logic itself as well as the infrastructure the code runs on.
+Functions can be created in the [Functions View]() in the Console.

 ## Use Cases for Functions